abedsada/Portfolio-Website/README.md

 * This is a Portfolio Website based on the actual data of the developer, which was made to present the developer's work.
 * This is an interactive website, where javascript was introduced along with DOM events.
+* IP Location API used: https://ipapi.co/ .
 * This is a responsive website.
 * This is an Off-Platform Project which was created using Visual Studio Code and Chrome DevTools.

-You can see the project thorugh this link:https://abedsada.github.io/Portfolio-Website/ (the site is under construction)
+You can see the project thorugh this link:https://abedsada.github.io/Portfolio-Website/